-Sunshine Ligustrum is resistant to many common pests and disease, and also resistant to many environmental conditions.
-It is resistant to deer and pest insects, as well as to mildew fungal diseases.
+Sunshine ligustrum is resistant to many common pests and diseases and also resistant to many environmental conditions.
+It is resistant to deer, pest insects, and many mildew fungal diseases.
 Ligustrum is typically both drought and heat tolerant once established.

-Tea Olive shrubs are often planted on their own as a specimen plant, in the same way you would Gardenias.
-They have a jasmine-like scent, which make them ideal for beside breezy pathways.
+Tea olive shrubs are often planted on their own as specimen plants, in the same way you would gardenias.
+They have a jasmine-like scent, which makes them ideal for beside breezy pathways.

 There are many ways to use this plant in your landscaping, from a low hedge to a container plant.
 If you have one of each gender planted together, the small cream-white flowers will turn into bright red berries by late summer.
 Just be sure not to put them in dry soil – they prefer places with consistently wet soil (although stagnant soggy soil is not good).

-Japanese Skimmia should not be planted in full sun, and should instead be sited in partial sun (at most).
-This plant is quite tolerant of partial shade and even full shade, and is a great choice for a small flowering shrub in a shade garden.
-Japanese Skimmia thrives in Zones 7-9.
+Skimmia should not be planted in full sun and should instead be sited in partial sun (at most).
+This plant is quite tolerant of partial shade and even full shade.
+It’s a great choice for a small flowering shrub in a shade garden.
+Japanese skimmia thrives in Zones 7-9.

-Japanese Aralia (Fatsia japonica) is a rounded broadleaf evergreen shrub for warm climates that’s known for its large, exotic leaves and ornamental black berries.
-These plants grow at a moderate rate to reach a mature size of 5-8 feet tall and 5-8 feet wide.
+Japanese aralia (Fatsia japonica) is a rounded broadleaf evergreen shrub for warm climates that’s known for its large, exotic leaves and ornamental black berries.
+Also called paper plants, they grow at a moderate rate to reach a mature size of 5-8 feet tall and 5-8 feet wide.

 Fatsia japonica is very versatile in the landscape.
 It can be used as a foundation plant, a privacy screen at the back of a perennial garden bed, or alongside a patio or pool.
 This evergreen flowering shrub blooms in late winter with delicate white flowers.
 In cool climates, Japanese Aralia can be planted in a container and moved indoors when there is the threat of frost.

-There are many ways to utilize euonymus shrubs in your front garden.
+There are many ways to use euonymus shrubs in your front garden landscaping.
 They make great informal hedges and can be planted alone or with other plants.
 You can also trim them into a more formal shape or train them to grow along a wall.

-August Beauty Gardenia Shrub (Gardenia jasminoides ‘August Beauty’) is a small flowering evergreen shrub.
+August Beauty gardenia (Gardenia jasminoides ‘August Beauty’) is a gorgeous small flowering evergreen shrub.
 Suitable only for warm climates, this plant grows to a mature size of 4-6 feet tall and 3-4 feet wide.

 ‘August Beauty’ is the perfect plant for beside entryways, gates, and doors.
 It will welcome visitors when planted alongside your front walk.
 It also is a perfect bush for adding to cozy courtyard settings where its beautiful scent can be enjoyed.